-\begin{remark}[Scope of the recomposition] The observations concerning maximal truncation and principal value belong to the complementary discussion of Section~\ref{sec:pv-maximal-capsule}.
-They do not enter into the functional closure of the two regimes recomposed here, whose object remains the truncated family \(T_\varepsilon\). \end{remark}
+\begin{remark}[Scope of the recomposition] The observations concerning maximal truncation and principal values are treated separately in the complementary capsule of Section~\ref{sec:pv-maximal-capsule}.
+The functional closure of the two regimes recomposed in this section is formulated for the truncated family \(T_\varepsilon\), which is the main object of Theorem~\ref{thm:main-recomposition}. \end{remark}